guikarai/protect-data-on-linuxone-with-pervasive-encryption/part1.md

 Your hands-on LAB environment is now properly setup!

-# 4 - Enabling OpenSSL and OpenSSH to use the hardware acceleration support
+# 4 - Enabling OpenSSL to use the hardware acceleration support

 This chapter describes how to use the cryptographic functions of the LinuxONE server to encrypt data in flight.
 This technique means that the data is encrypted and decrypted before and after it is transmitted.
 We will use OpenSSL, SCP and SFTP to demonstrate the encryption of data in flight.
 This chapter also shows how to customize the product to use the LinuxONE hardware encryption features.
 This chapter includes the following sections:
 - Preparing to use openSSL
 - Configuring OpenSSL
 - Testing Hardware Crypto functions with OpenSSL
-- Testing Hardware Crypto functions with SCP

 ## a.
 Preparing to use OpenSSL
 In the Linux system you use, OpenSSL is already installed, and the system is already enabled to use the cryptographic hardware of the LinuxONE server.
 We also loaded the cryptographic device drivers and the libica to use the crypto hardware.
 For the following steps, the following packages are required for encryption: